 Fact: pandas are cute.
 Adorable, one could argue.
 Another fact: someone, other than the National Zoo in Washington, DC, is finally capitalizing on that cuteness.
 And that someone is sorta, most definitely, weird in the head.

-in China officially opens next month (although they've been accepting reservations since February), and is said to be the world’s first panda-themed hotel.
+The Panda Inn in China officially opens next month (although they've been accepting reservations since February), and is said to be the world’s first panda-themed hotel.
 Can't imagine there will be a debate about this.

 Yes, that's a panda waiting in your room -- possibly to serve you some tea and bamboo shoots.
 While the species may be endangered, there's no shortage of creepy hotel staff roaming the building dressed in panda suits.
 The hotel aims to be “a cultural ocean" of pandas.